awinml/voyage-embedders-haystack/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)
 [![Code Style - Black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-<h1 align="center"> <a href="https://github.com/awinml/voyage-embedders-haystack"> Voyage Embedders - Haystack </a> </h1>
+<h1 align="center"> <a href="https://github.com/awinml/voyage-embedders-haystack"> Voyage Embedders and Rankers - Haystack </a> </h1>

-Custom component for [Haystack](https://github.com/deepset-ai/haystack) (2.x) for creating embeddings using the [VoyageAI Embedding Models](https://voyageai.com/).
+Custom components for [Haystack](https://github.com/deepset-ai/haystack) for creating embeddings and reranking documents using the [Voyage Models](https://voyageai.com/).

-Voyage’s embedding models, `voyage-2` and `voyage-2-code`, are state-of-the-art in retrieval accuracy.
-These models outperform top performing embedding models like `intfloat/e5-mistral-7b-instruct` and `OpenAI/text-embedding-3-large` on the [MTEB Benchmark](https://github.com/embeddings-benchmark/mteb). `voyage-2` is current ranked second on the [MTEB Leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
+Voyage’s embedding models are state-of-the-art in retrieval accuracy.
+These models outperform top performing embedding models like `intfloat/e5-mistral-7b-instruct` and `OpenAI/text-embedding-3-large` on the [MTEB Benchmark](https://github.com/embeddings-benchmark/mteb).

 #### What's New

+- **[v1.5.0 - 22/01/25]:**

+  - The new `VoyageRanker` component can be used to rerank documents using the `Voyage Reranker` models.
+  - Matryoshka Embeddings and Quantized Embeddings can now be created using the `output_dimension` and `output_dtype` parameters.

 - **[v1.4.0 - 24/07/24]:**